hwspfer/.github/profile/README.md

 <h2>⚖️ Legal & Ethical Use Disclaimer</h2>

-<p><strong>Important Notice:</strong> TraceX HWID Spoofer is a powerful tool that modifies system hardware identifiers.
+<p><strong>Important Notice:</strong> HWID Spoofer is a powerful tool that modifies system hardware identifiers.
 Its primary intention is for legitimate, ethical, and lawful purposes, including but not limited to:</p>

 <ul>
   <li>Testing and development of software and hardware compatibility.</li>